openspyrit/spihim/readMe.md

 ### Hadamard Acquisitions
 We acquire Hadamard patterns that we split into positive and negative parts, which are concatenated in the measurement matrix.
 Precisely, H<sub>m</sub> contains the positive parts and H<sub>m+1</sub> the negative parts, such that H<sub>m</sub> - H<sub>m+1</sub> is a Hadamard pattern.

 We sequentially upload onto the DMD all of the m = 2 x 4096 Hadamard (split) patterns of dimension n = 64 x 64 pixels.
-The patterns can be downloaded here.
+The patterns in PNG format can be downloaded [here](https://www.creatis.insa-lyon.fr/~ducros/Spihim/Hadamard_64x64.zip).
 We acquire different datasets for the same object by selecting different neutral densities OD and different integration times Δt.

 # Summary of the SPIHIM datasets
 The following datasets are provided